 Chakra Healing and Spiritual Growth

 In the spiritual sense, lazulite stands out as a beacon of growth and enlightenment.
-It has the following properties:
+It is associated with:

 -

-Balances the third eye chakra, associated with intuition, insight, and spiritual awareness
+Balancing the third eye chakra (Ajna), which is linked to intuition, insight, and spiritual awareness

 -